boldingd/EclipsePhaseContent/ItemsGuide.md

 In particular, it is cheap enough to be deployed in tens and hundreds, even by relatively small police forces, military hypercorps, and mercenary outfits, and it is designed to be particularly effective in groups; Sentinels should never assume that they are only facing one Wildcat.

 Sentinels should also note the specialized gear that the Wildcat is equipped with, which allow it to counter many expected threats in its various roles.
-The bots boast a redundant and boosted antenna array, which gives them a powerful edge in jamming; built-in farcasters make them effectively impossible to hack without careful planning; the bot ALIs include an infosec defense package, which allows them to put up meaningful resistance even if they are compromised; and sonar and x-ray systems allow them to defeat most forms of optical camouflage (including invisible metamaterials).
+The bots boast a redundant and boosted antenna array, which gives them an edge in jamming and EW fights; built-in farcasters make them effectively impossible to hack without careful planning; the bot ALIs include an infosec defense package, which allows them to put up meaningful resistance even if they are compromised; and sonar and x-ray systems allow them to defeat most forms of optical camouflage (including invisible metamaterials).

 - Type: Bot
 - Layout: Quadruped